apnadkarni/blt/doc/listview.rst

 *pathName* **index** *itemName*
-  Returns the index of *itemName*. *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  Returns the index of *itemName*. *ItemName* may be a label, index, or tag, but may not represent more than one item.
 If the item does not exist, "-1" is returned.

 *pathName* **insert after** *itemName* ?\ *option *value* ... ?
-  Creates a new list item and inserts it after *itemName*.
-Normally list items are appended to the end of the menu, but this command allows you to specify its location.
-Note that this may change the indices of previously created list items. *Item* may be a label, index, or tag, but may not represent more than one list item.
-If one or more *option-value* pairs are specified, they modifies the given list item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.
+  Creates a new item and inserts it after *itemName*.
+Normally items are appended to the end of the list, but this command lets you to specify its location.
+Note that this may change the indices of previously created items. *Item* may be a label, index, or tag, but may not represent more than one item.
+If one or more *option-value* pairs are specified, they modifies the given item option(s) to have the given value(s).
+  *Option* and *value* are described in the **item configure** operation.

 *pathName* **insert at** *itemName* ?\ *option *value* ... ?
-  Creates a new list item and inserts it at the index specified by *itemName*.
+  Creates a new item and inserts it at the index specified by *itemName*.
-  Normally list items are appended to the end of the menu, but this command allows you to specify its location.
-Note that this may change the indices of previously created list items. *Item* may be a label, index, or tag, but may not represent more than one list item.
-If one or more *option-value* pairs are specified, they modifies the given list item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.
+  Normally items are appended to the end of the list, but this command allows you to specify its location.
+Note that this may change the indices of previously created items. *Item* may be a label, index, or tag, but may not represent more than one item.
+If one or more *option-value* pairs are specified, they modifies the given item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

 *pathName* **insert before** *itemName* ?\ *option *value* ... ?
-  Creates a new list item and inserts it before *itemName*.
-Normally menu items are appended to the end of the menu, but this command allows you to specify its location.
-Note that this may change the indices of previously created list items. *Item* may be a label, index, or tag, but may not represent more than one list item.
-If one or more *option-value* pairs are specified, they modifies the given list item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.
+  Creates a new item and inserts it before *itemName*.
+Normally items are appended to the end of the list, but this command allows you to specify its location.
+Note that this may change the indices of previously created items. *Item* may be a label, index, or tag, but may not represent more than one item.
+If one or more *option-value* pairs are specified, they modifies the given item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

 *pathName* **invoke** *itemName*
-  Selects the *item and invokes the TCL command specified by *item*'s **-command** option. *Item* may be a label, index, or tag, but may not represent more than one list item.
+  Selects the *item and invokes the TCL command specified by *item*'s **-command** option. *Item* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **item cget** *itemName* *option*
-  Returns the current value of the configuration option for *item* given by *option*.  *Option* may be any option described below for the **item configure** operation below. *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  Returns the current value of the configuration option for *item* given by *option*.  *Option* may be any option described below for the **item configure** operation below. *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **item configure** *itemName* ?\ *option* *value* ... ?
   Queries or modifies the configuration options of *itemName*.  *ItemName*